Lille, Beaux-Arts, Museum of Fine Arts, itself boasting to be the number 2 museum of Fine Arts in France.

 Join me for a visit to the outstanding Beaux Art museum, Lille, France.
-I will be your private professor, travelling in from Amsterdam, Holland specially for you.
+I will be your private professore, travelling in from Amsterdam, Holland specially for you.
 Tour by Drs Kees Kaldenbach, a professional Art History scholar with excellent teaching skills.
 Specialist in Fine art and Design, Architecture and History.
 VIP entry.
 Option 1: I can arrive by bullet train at around 2 PM.
-Option 2 I can arrive the day before, then Entry best at 10AM.
+Option 2 I can arrive the day before, get a hotel night, then our Entry is best at 10AM.

 Please note, this is a high level offer.
 Practicalities: I live in Amsterdam, Holland and do NOT run a travel agency.
 I do however provide Fabulous international museum tours.
 The plan is that you contract me for one or more days as your private ‘Professor’ and offer full transport to that city, plus (if needed) hotel accommodation in the same place you will stay.
 We will spend quality time together in mornings and early afternoons.